-To send flowers in memory of Pamela Jordan, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Pamela Jordan, please visit our Heartfelt Sympathies Store.

 Pamela grew up in Harlem and attended Charles Evan Hughes High School.
 She furthered her education at Medgar Evers College in 1976, where she studied Education and Psychology.
 After receiving her bachelor's degree, she worked for Human Resources Administration in 1983.
 Pamela moved to Virginia in 1986 and began working as an accountant for the military.

 In 1987, Pamela moved back to New York City to care for her mother that was ill at the time.
 While working as a teacher at BCL Early Learning Childcare Center, she attended Long Island University where she obtained her master's degree.
 In 1994, Pamela opened her own childcare business in her home, PJS Day Care.
 She retired in 1997 and closed her daycare.